Space Tourism Society

 The Space Tourism Society is a California 501(c)3 non-profit organization founded in 1996 by John Spencer, a former member of the board of directors of the National Space Society, with the goal of promoting space tourism.

-Their stated goal, as quoted from their website, is: "To conduct the research, build public desire, and acquire the financial and political power to make space tourism available to as many people as possible, as soon as possible."

-The STS is based in the USA and has chapters in Japan, Norway, Canada, Malaysia, India, Russia, and the United Kingdom.
+The STS is based in the US and has chapters in Japan, Norway, Canada, Malaysia, India, Russia, and the United Kingdom.
 It is an organization member of the Alliance for Space Development.

-History
+Members

 As of July 2013, the president of the society, John Spencer, is designing a 300 ft space yacht aimed at cruising in Earth orbit.